bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 SSID: small_blue_wifi
 Password: turtlebot

+This network does not have internet access.

 Your Remote PC does not need sudo to connect to this network because it is a remembered network.

+Do not press the reset button on the router just because you have trouble connecting to this network.
 ```

 **Self-help steps**